Basic-Data-Infrastructure/bdi-stack/connector/README.md

 - and captured by `match`.

 The `response` is only available when it's not an *async* object like the result of the `reverse-proxy/proxy-request` interceptor.

+### Error handling

+The gateway will respond with "502 Bad Gateway" when an interceptor throws an exception.
+When this happens the interceptor "error" phase handlers will be executed allowing for customized responses.

 #### Example